LoveCommunity/love.dart/README.md

 +   },);
 ```

 We have other `on*` operators for different use cases.
-If you want to learn more please follow the [API Reference]:
+If we want to learn more please follow the [API Reference]:

 * on
 * onRun